 We support research for the College of Charleston community as well as the public and welcome all inquiries.
 We can provide collection overviews, instruction on how to locate materials in the collection, and answers to basic research questions.
-If you are unable to do your research on-site, Special Collections staff can provide a list of independent research consultants.
+If you are unable to do your research on-site, please reach out and we will do what we can to assist!

 Will I have access to the internet on my personal computer in the Special Collections reading room?

 Visitors to Special Collections can log in to the College of Charleston guest network using their personal computers.
 We ask that you limit use of the two public computers in the reading room to searching the online catalog, finding aids, and sites related to your research.
 Reference staff are on hand to assist you with connecting, searching, and access to the internet and to library resources.